-Google rolled out a new algo update in which they mentioned they will be penalize low quality exact match domains (EMD penalty).
-Many Webmasters who are into micro niche blogging, for them exact match domain penalty seems like one of the worse update.
+Google rolled out a new algorithm update in which they will penalize low-quality exact match domains (EMD penalty).
+Many Webmasters who are into micro niche blogging, for them exact match domain penalty seems like one of the worse updates.

 As announced by Matt Cutts on Twitter:

 This new algorithm change will affect “Exact-match” domains with low-quality content.
 Earlier, exact match domains are priceless as they have the advantage of the keyword in the URL and exact monthly searches for the Keyword, which used to drive extra traffic.

 Also, using exact match domain used to give an extra advantage to the search engine and you could easily rank with low-quality content.
 According to the report, many “exact match” domains already slipped out of first 10 ranking, and many sites missed the first 100 spot.

 We all know having Keyword in our domain name gives us extra SEO advantage and that’s why people prefer to use Keywords when buying domains.
 Now, having a domain name like makemoneyonline.com, toplaptops.com, will help you to rank faster and higher.
 Where as using a domain name like tech geek, laptop guy are considered as partial match domain names.

 Over the time, many Webmasters used to buy exact match domain names and rank higher in search even with low-quality content.
 This new algorithm update is aimed to target those Websites with low quality who are ranking higher in searches because of keyword advantage in the domain name.